Don't Play Favorites: Minority Guidance for Diffusion Models: Introduction

 \section{Introduction}

-Conventional large-scale datasets are mostly long-tailed in their distributions, containing the \emph{minority} of samples in low-probability regions of a data manifold~\citep{ryu2017inclusivefacenet, liu2019large}.
-The minority samples often comprise novel attributes rarely observed in \emph{majority} samples lying in high-density regions which usually consist of common features of the data~\citep{agarwal2022estimating}.
-Generating enough numbers of the minorities is important in well representing a given dataset, and more crucially, in reducing the negative societal impacts of generative models in terms of fairness~\citep{choi2020fair, xiao2021tackling}.
+Conventional large-scale datasets typically exhibit long-tailed distributions, where the majority of samples are concentrated in high-probability regions of a data manifold~\citep{ryu2017inclusivefacenet, liu2019large}.
+While in low-likelihood regions, there are instances called \emph{minority} samples, which contain unique attributes rarely observed in the majority of the data.
+The ability to generate minority data holds substantial relevance in critical real-world applications, particularly in enhancing the predictive capabilities of medical diagnosis models by introducing additional instances of rare conditions.
+This augmentation is also significant in promoting fairness, aligning with social vulnerabilities often associated with minority instances.
+Furthermore, the unique features contained within low-likelihood instances are pivotal in applications like creative AI~\citep{han2022rarity}, where the generation of samples with exceptional creativity is an essential component of the task.

 One challenge is that generation focused on such minority samples is actually difficult to perform~\citep{hendrycks2021natural}.
 This holds even for diffusion-based generative models~\citep{sohl2015deep, ho2020denoising} that provide strong coverage for a given data distribution~\citep{sehwag2022generating}.
-The generation process of the diffusion models can be understood as simulating the reverse of a diffusion process that defines a set of noise-perturbed data distributions~\citep{song2019generative}, which guarantees their samples to respect the (clean) data distribution when a properly-learned score function is available (e.g., via denoising score-matching (DSM)~\citep{vincent2011connection}).
-Given the long-tail-distributed data, such probabilistic faithfulness of the diffusion models makes their sampler become \emph{majority-oriented}, i.e., producing higher likelihood samples more frequently than lower likelihood ones~\citep{sehwag2022generating}.
+The generation process of the diffusion models can be understood as simulating the reverse of a diffusion process that defines a set of noise-perturbed data distributions~\citep{song2019generative}.
+The principle guarantees their generated samples to respect the (clean) data distribution, which naturally makes the sampler become \emph{majority-oriented}, i.e., producing higher likelihood samples more frequently than lower likelihood ones~\citep{sehwag2022generating}, when deployed on the long-tail-distributed data.
+Consequently, collecting even a handful number of minority samples using diffusion models often requires meticulous curation and substantial investments in terms of time and computational resources~\citep{sehwag2022generating}.